hodgesboyeli/EduPersona/README.md

 ## Configuration

-- Ensure that the API key is correctly set in the environment variables.
+- Make sure the API key in 'config.py' is set correctly.
-- Configure port and debug options in Flask as needed.
+- Configure the Flask application's port and debug options as needed for your development environment.

 ## Usage